 Making such a big, personal connection opens the door to further conversations outside the classroom.
 “A teacher I was working with last week told me that the students would leave her room with those DNA necklaces on, and by lunch, the other teachers are asking, ‘what’s happening in your classroom today?’”
 Tighe recalled.
 “Then the student brings the necklace home, and causes a conversation there.
 It’s really nice that this very simple activity suddenly pulls together an entire community.”

-Researcher and educator Damon Tighe leads 6th graders at George Kelly Elementary School in Tracy, CA in the DNA extraction experiment.
+Researcher and educator Damon Tighe leads 6th graders at George Kelly Elementary School in Tracy, CA in the excellent dating sites free DNA extraction experiment.
 Science Ambassadors who connect with a teacher in their area through the program website get a free Genes in a Bottle Kit, which contains materials for up to 36 students, to use in their presentation.

 By kicking off such conversations, the Science Ambassador program furthers its goal of piquing student interest in science careers.
 Abidayo discovered that the first step in that process required dealing with misconceptions about scientists.
 She described students asking her, “‘So are you one of those lab rats who’s stuck at a microscope?’
 Or, ‘I was so surprised by how calm you were, because I always pictured you a Dexter’s Laboratory kind of person.’
 I told them how my whole lab, we're not awkward, we’re all pretty loud and outgoing.
 We’re real people.”